Robert Tickner: Political career

 After failing to gain victory as ALP candidate for the 1981 Wentworth by-election (which was won by the Liberals' candidate Peter Coleman, former Leader of the NSW Opposition), Tickner was successful in entering the federal parliament at the 1984 Hughes by-election.
 Bob Hawke appointed Tickner, in 1990, the Minister for Aboriginal and Torres Strait Islander Affairs; and he retained this post throughout Paul Keating's government.

 Tickner's tenure in office was marred by the Hindmarsh Island bridge controversy.
-Partly due to this affair, and partly due to the increasing unpopularity of the Keating administration as a whole, Tickner was resoundingly defeated in the 1996 election by Liberal challenger Danna Vale, suffering an 11-point swing against him.
+Partly due to this affair, and partly due to the increasing unpopularity of the Keating government as a whole, Tickner was resoundingly defeated in the 1996 election by Liberal challenger Danna Vale, suffering an 11-point swing against him.
 He was one of eight ministers in the Keating government to lose their seats.

-He is the former chief executive of the Australian Red Cross, having served in that role from 2005 to 2015.
-Robert continues to be actively involved in campaigns for change.
-He is the founding and current chair of the Justice Reform Initiative, Co-Chair of the EveryAGE Counts Steering Committee and ambassador for ICAN Australia.

-He has been married and divorced twice.
-His first wife Christine later married his friend Tom Uren.